 - Live in our geographic service area.
-(Section 2.3 below describes our service area.) - Are entitled to Medicare Part A and/or enrolled in Medicare Part B. (You must have both Part A and Part B.) - Continue to pay your Part B premium. - Are a United States citizen and/or lawfully present in the United States. - Meet your plan's eligibility requirements. - You enroll (or are enrolled) in our HCPP Part B Plan & Medicare Part A & B Secondary Plan.
+(Section 2.3 below describes our service area.) - Are entitled to Medicare Part A and/or enrolled in Medicare Part B. (You must have both Part A and Part B.) - Continue to pay your Part B premium. - Are a United States citizen and/or lawfully present in the United States. - Meet your plan's eligibility requirements. - You enroll (or are enrolled) in Iron Road Healthcare's Employer Group Medicare Advantage Plan.